Ecosia: On tree-planting

+Availability

+Ecosia can be used on any web browser from ecosia.org.
+Web browsers can also be configured to use the search engine from a built-in user interface without having to load a web page first.

-Ecosia is available on Google Chrome, Firefox, Safari, Microsoft Edge, and other browsers as a default search engine by downloading the extension from the Chrome Web Store or Mozilla's Addon site, among others.
+Ecosia can be made the default built-in search engine on Google Chrome, Firefox, Safari, Microsoft Edge, and other browsers as by downloading the extension from the Chrome Web Store or Mozilla's Add-on site, among others.
+In Mobile phones, Ecosia has its own Chromium-based web browser app in Google Play Store and App Store.

-As of 26 January 2016, with its version 26 release, the Pale Moon web browser has included Ecosia as its default search engine, as has the Polarity web browser since its 8 release in 15 February 2016.
+As of 26 January 2016, with its version 26 release, the Pale Moon web browser has included Ecosia as its default search engine, as has the Polarity web browser since its release in 15 February 2016.
 Ecosia also briefly was the default search engine of the Waterfox web browser starting with version 44.0.2.
-And Vivaldi has included Ecosia as a default search engine option since its version 1.9 release.
+Vivaldi has included Ecosia as a default search engine option since its version 1.9 release.
 In March 2018, Firefox 59.0 added Ecosia as a search engine option for the German version.

-On 12 August 2019, Ecosia announced it would not participate in the "search-choice" auction to appear on Android devices led by Google.
-This meant that in 2020, European Android phone users did not have the option to set Ecosia as a default search engine.
-Christian Kroll explained the boycott decision saying, "We're deeply disappointed that Google has decided to exploit its dominant market position in this way.
-Instead of giving wide and fair access, Google has chosen to give discrimination a different form and make everyone else but themselves pay, which isn't something we can accept".

 As of 12 March 2020, Ecosia was included as a default search engine option for Google Chrome in 47 markets, the first time a not-for-profit search engine appeared as a choice to users.
 On 14 December 2020, Apple's Safari web browser added Ecosia as a search engine option in macOS Big Sur 11.1 and iOS/iPadOS 14.3.
 On 28 January 2021, Ecosia became an official search engine on the Brave browser as a result of a partnership announced that day by both companies.

-Ecosia on university campuses

-Ecosia became the default search engine at a number of European universities, including UWE Bristol, Glasgow, Edinburgh, Leeds, York, Swansea and Lincoln in the United Kingdom, and Vrije Universiteit Amsterdam in the Netherlands.
+On 22 April 2024, Ecosia launched its own Chromium-based web browser for desktop users.
+The company also started to promote affiliate links to collect revenue from user purchases on sites such as Amazon.

+On 17 December 2024, Mozilla announced their partnership with Ecosia.
+On 21 January 2025, Firefox added Ecosia as a default search option for users in Austria, Switzerland, Belgium, Sweden, Italy, the Netherlands, and Spain.

+Issues

+Dependence on Bing

+An article in Ethical Consumer examined Ecosia and its relation to its search provider, Bing.

+Giving Ecosia an "Ethiscore" of 11, in contrast to Google (5.5) and Microsoft Bing (6.5), Ethical Consumer found Ecosia to be superior to the other search engine companies it looked at, but marked it down in seven categories for its relationship with Microsoft (the lowest scorer in those categories).

+Ethical Consumer made a point of clarifying that it's not the actual searches which lead to tree planting, but the click-through of search engine users to the ads, and called for improved transparency concerning its relationship with Microsoft Bing.

+Boycott of Google

+On 12 August 2019, Ecosia announced it would not participate in the "search-choice" auction to appear on Android devices led by Google.
+This meant that in 2020, European Android phone users did not have the option to set Ecosia as a default search engine.